uxtronaut/CoolFace/README.md

 2. Unzip `CoolFace.app.zip`

-3. Copy the freshly `CoolFace.app` to your `Applications` folder
+3. Copy the freshly unzipped `CoolFace.app` to your `Applications` folder

-4. Make sure you allow CoolFace.app (or all apps written by uncertified developers) to run in System Preferences => Search for "GateKeeper" => Allow apps downloaded from => Anywhere.
+4. Make sure you allow `CoolFace.app` (or all apps written by uncertified developers) to run in System Preferences => Search for "gatekeeper" => Allow apps downloaded from => Anywhere.

 ## Usage